Symplectic mapping class groups of some Stein and rational surfaces

 \begin{lma} At the intersection points $C_{n+2}\cap P_{\infty}$ and $C_{n+2}\cap C_k$, the various intersecting components are all $\omega$-symplectically orthogonal.
 Indeed $C_{n+2}$ is symplectically orthogonal to all the members of the pencil $P_t$. \end{lma}

 This can be checked by hand.
-We also notice that since $U$ is the intersection of an affine open of $M$ with $X$ that $\omega|_{U}$ arises from a plurisubharmonic function.
-One can pick multiplicities for the components of $C'$ such that the resulting divisor satisfies the Nakai-Moishezon criterion for ampleness, so by the first proposition in \cite{GrHa}, chapter 1, section 2 there is also a plurisubharmonic function $\phi_{C'}$ on $U'$ for which $-dd^c\phi_{C'}=\omega|_{U'}$.
-By proposition \ref{twostein}, this implies:
+We also notice that since $U$ is the intersection of an affine open subset of $M$ with $X$ that $\omega|_{U}$ arises from a plurisubharmonic function.
+The divisor $nC_{n+1}+C_{n+2}$ satisfies the Nakai-Moishezon criterion for ampleness, so by the first proposition in \cite{GrHa}, chapter 1, section 2 there is also a plurisubharmonic function $\phi_{C'}$ on $U'$ for which $-dd^c\phi_{C'}=\omega|_{U'}$.
+By Proposition \ref{twostein}, this implies:

 \begin{lma} $\Symp_c(U)\simeq\Symp_c(\CC^*\times\CC)$ and $\Symp_c(U')\simeq\Symp_c(W)$. \end{lma}